mdunlap1/Budget-Analyzer/README.md

 The missing data for Graham is intentional and meant to demo how that condition is handled (with a popup).
 Similarly there are locations that match more than one regex in the config file and uncategorized locations for demonstration purposes.

+## Future Development Ideas
+- A MergedExpenseHistory class to combine multiple accounts into one account with one label.